OwainWilliams/UmbracoPDF/Blog/Index.md

 `System.Web.Mvc`
 `Rotativa`

+I have also added `Umbraco.ModelsBuilder.Embedded` because I have moved the default Models location from the main project to my `.Core` project so that I can use the models with my controllers.

 # How will we create PDFs?
 I used [Rotativa](https://github.com/webgio/Rotativa) 1.7.3, which is a free nuget package which can be used in ASP.net MVC projects.
 When it's installed, it needs to be in the UmbracoPDF project.
 There is a reason for this which I'll explain in a bit.